 - Each spouse’s income and assets at the time of the divorce;

 - Each spouse’s financial and nonfinancial contributions to the household, including toward the other’s educational expenses;

 - Each spouse’s employability, such as his or her work experience and vocational skills; and

 - Whether either spouse pays child support at the time of the divorce.

 Work with an Experienced Austin Divorce Lawyer

 If you are in a common law marriage, you have the same right to seek a fair breakdown of your joint assets and to seek alimony as you would if you had been officially married.
-Work with an experienced divorce lawyer who can advocate for your rights and interests and if necessary, demonstrate to the court that you were in a common law marriage.
+Work with an experienced divorce lawyer in Austin who can advocate for your rights and interests and if necessary, demonstrate to the court that you were in a common law marriage.

 To discuss your case in greater detail and learn more about your rights and options, contact the Law Office of Ben Carrasco, PLLC today to schedule your initial legal consultation with us.